The Warm & Fuzzy Stuff

 You should probably scan or photograph the things that don’t make it to your “Warm & Fuzzy” box to preserve a digital memory.
 I discuss these processes in my blog “Organizing Kids’ Memories.”
 When you maintain a digital image, you keep the memory but not the clutter.

-However, as said before, dealing with your memorabilia, you will find a few items for which a digital record would never do.
-These are the items we are referring to on this blog.
+However, as said before, when dealing with your mementos, you will find a few items for which a digital record would never do.
+These are the items we are referring to.

 Keep a minimal number of treasures in your warm & fuzzy collection.
 Otherwise, if everything seems important, then nothing is.
 The moments and memories in our lives are most important, not the things.
 So, carefully choose the items that best represent your most significant moments in life.

 The collection is manageable when you become discriminatory with your “warm & fuzzy” collection.
 It should be a sampling of happy memories that make you smile, not an overwhelming heap of stuff you’d rather avoid.

 Organizing memorabilia refers to managing mementos you keep for their emotional value, but they are dispersed around your home and stowed away in drawers or closets.
 We want to gather these together and assign them a good home in your life and heart.